Compliance Transformation Framework

 - Document current evidence collection methods

-- If you have existing SOPs: Take outset in these documented procedures.
-They provide organization-specific context for how requirements are currently interpreted.
+"Where to Start" - If you have existing SOPs: Use these documented procedures as your starting point They provide organization-specific context for how requirements are currently interpreted.
+If you don't have SOPs: Look directly at the regulations applicable to your domain.

 Deliverable: Compliance Requirements Inventory (spreadsheet or database)